SubhenduX/StaticFlow/README.md

 The blazing speed and reliability of Hugo static sites.
 The simplicity and convenience of a dynamic CMS interface.
 Whether you’re a developer seeking automation or a content creator looking for ease of use, StaticFlow is your go-to solution for managing Hugo-powered websites.

-Let me know if you'd like help with writing additional project documentation or setting up a GitHub repository!